waimea-Jmckinlay/200dtd-Saxton-suburb-teams/docs/0-requirements.md

 # Relevant Implications

-## NAME OF IMPLICATION 1
+## Functionality Implications

-Replace this text with a clear explanation of what the implication means.
+This means that the website works well with little to no errors when there shouldn't be any

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+this is relevance to the system because if the website doesn't work then what was the point of making it in the first place

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I will need to insure that the website is working the way it should by error testing everything and fixing any errors that show them selfs

-## NAME OF IMPLICATION 2
+## Usability Implications

-Replace this text with a clear explanation of what the implication means.
+This implication means to make the website quick and easy to use for the end-user

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+This is relavant to the system because the whole point of my website, to make things quick and easy for the end users to use for the users to gain the information they need for the next game and make it easy for the saxtons club to give the information to parents and coaches about the upcomeing games.

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I will desing the website to be easy to use but using color palets ...